open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 3. The consumer receives the message from an intermediary.
 4. The consumer processes the message.
 5. The consumer settles the message by notifying the intermediary that the message was processed.
-In exceptional cases (fire-and-forget), the settlement stage does not exist.
+In some cases (fire-and-forget), the settlement stage does not exist.

 The messaging semantic conventions need to define how to model those stages in traces, how to propagate context, and how to enrich traces with attributes.